pandey-ankit/WebLogic-Basic-Lab/README.md

 In this step you will start another Docker container that will run one of the configured Managed Servers.
 We will use the same VM.
 So the Admin Server and the Managed Server will run in the same VM.
 Admin Server had openned the port 7001.
 While the managed server will listen on the port 8001.

-- Right click on the Desktop and then click on **Open Terminal Here**.
+a.
+Right click on the Desktop and then click on **Open Terminal Here**.

 ![](images/9.png)

-- Connect through SSH to the VM where we are planning to run WebLogic
+b.
+Connect through SSH to the VM where we are planning to run WebLogic

 ```bash
 ssh -i ../.ssh/id_rsa opc@[REPLACE_THIS_WITH_THE_Public_Ip_Of_Instance]